gwww/elkm1/README.md

 There is a `Makefile` in the root directory.
 The `make` command followed by one of the targets in the `Makefile` can be used.
-If you don't have or wish to use `make` the `Makefile` serves as examples of common commands that can be run.
+If you don't have or wish to use `make` the `Makefile` serves as examples of commands that are used for code quality in this project.
+Those commands are also run on pushes and pull requests.

 ## Reporting a Bug